 The State Bar of South Dakota, recognizing the need to improve the delivery of legal services to all citizens of the State, formed Access to Justice, Inc., to:

 (1) provide for the coordination of South Dakota lawyers to assist low-income citizens with their legal problems, thus providing access to justice for those lacking financial resources to hire a lawyer ;

 (2) help ensure compliance with lawyer’s ethical obligation to never reject the cause of the defenseless or oppressed;

 (3) improve the delivery of legal services to all citizens of the state;

-(4) improve the delivery of legal services to the poor; and
+(4) improve the delivery of legal services to low-income South Dakota residents; and

 (5) provide centralized information, direction and assistance for legal service programs in the State of South Dakota.